Royal Melbourne Institute of Technology Vietnam: Leaders

-RMIT University Vietnam is governed by a Board of Management, the Chair being Professor Peter Coloe, Acting Deputy Vice-Chancellor, Global Development.
+RMIT University Vietnam is governed by a Board of Management, the Chair being Professor Claire Macken, Pro Vice-Chancellor and General Director, RMIT Vietnam.

 Student life

-RMIT University Vietnam's campuses currently have a combined student population of approximately 6000 students, with international students from Australia, China, France, Germany, Malaysia, Russia, Singapore, South Africa, South Korea, the United Kingdom and the United States, as well as other countries.
+RMIT University Vietnam's campuses currently have a combined student population of approximately 16000 students, with international students from Australia, China, France, Germany, Malaysia, Russia, Singapore, South Africa, South Korea, the United Kingdom and the United States, as well as other countries.
 The percentage of international students is approximately 9%.

 Across the (Hanoi and Ho Chi Minh City) campuses students have access to over 60 student clubs such as English, photography, dance, entrepreneurship, business, accountancy, Aikido, San Shou, SIFE, the environment and more.

 Events and parties are held by student clubs and the Student Council (SC) throughout the year.

 RMIT University Vietnam art collection is a collection of contemporary Vietnamese art.
 The Vietnamese artists in the collection range from established and mid-career artists as well as young emerging artists.
 RMIT Library Vietnam.

 RMIT’s students have access to the Global Exchange Program which is a short-term study commitment of one or two semesters at a partner university overseas.
 RMIT students have access to study experiences in over 45 countries.